Drug Free Schools & Communities Act

 - A clear statement that the institute of higher education will impose disciplinary sanctions on students and employees for violations of the standards of conduct and a description of those sanctions up to and including expulsion or termination

 As a requirement of the Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86], The University of Virginia’s College at Wise (UVa-Wise) will disseminate policy/information to all students and employees on a semiannual basis.
-This process is formally conducted by disseminating an email to the entire campus community after the “add” date for classes.
-The disseminating of a notification email occurs in both January and in September.
+This process is formally conducted by disseminating an email to the entire campus community after the “add” date for classes each semester.

 An additional DFSCA requirement is the completion of a biennial review of alcohol and other drugs (AOD) programs and policies to determine program effectiveness and consistency of policy enforcement and to identify and implement any changes needed to either.
 Each review covers the previous two academic years.